Unified ab initio quantum-electrodynamical density-functional theory for cavity-modified electron-phonon-photon coupling in solids: Collective coupling of the electron-photon exchange functional

 so that, when Eq.~\eqref{eq:px-Possion} is evaluated on a single reference cell (in this case, the primitive cell), the source term effectively acquires a factor $N_{\rm{cell}}$ from the coherent sum over all cells.

 This motivates introducing a collective mode strength, $\lambda_{\alpha}^{\prime 2}=N_{\rm{cell}}\lambda_{\alpha}^{2}$, which combines the original mode strength for the whole crystal with the number of cells in the \ac{BvK} crystal and captures the collective enhancement of the \ac{$e$-pt} interaction in the \ac{$e$-pt} exchange and \ac{pxLDA} potential [Eq.~\eqref{eq:poisson-vpxLDA}].
+Here we take one photon mode as a representative example, without loss of generality.
+For the one-photon-mode case, $\tilde{\omega}_{\alpha}^{2}=\omega_{\alpha}^{2}+N_{e}\lambda_{\alpha}^{2}$.
+On the right-hand side of Eq.~\eqref{eq:px-Possion}, we focus on the following term: